Gagravarr/BBuzz21-ML_Text/README.md

 Talk data is copyright Newthinking, Plain Schwarz and the Speakers

 ### Slides
-Slides as PDF, once finished...
+Slides as PDF are also available!